kaliypsocraft/kaliypsocraft/README.md

-### Kaliypsocraft
+### kaliypsocraft
 - Hiya all!
-I am _Kaliypsocraft_ and I like to program tools for mathematicians to use.
+I am _kaliypsocraft_ and I like to program tools for mathematicians to use.
 ## Background
 - I have a couple years experience coding in C, Java, Javascript and Typescript.
 I enjoy creating a suite of tools to assist in my learing and development as a programmer.